abemscac/pies-doc/docs/react/forward-ref.md

 }
 ```

-In parent component, we may use it like this:
+In the parent component, we may use it like this:

 ```tsx title="Parent.tsx" showLineNumbers
 import React from 'react'